terodox/terodox.tech/content/posts/2019-12-01--stencil-js-part-3/index.md

 <div>https://google.com/</div>
 ```

-### Immutability
+### Attribute name

-The first major note is the all class properties decorated with `@Prop` are immutable by default.
-This is good basic practice to ensure a more one-way binding approach is being taken.

-However, there are exceptions to every rule, and because of this Stencil allows you to override this default.
-Setting the `mutable` property on the `@Prop` decorator will allow you to modify the value of the property.
+A common problem with writing web components is the desire to have the class property name differ from the attribute name on the tag.
+You may want `isValid` as the property, but `valid` as the attribute.
+This can be accomplished using the `attribute` property of `@Prop`.

 Quick example: